 In Amsterdam’s Lab 111 — a cult cinema located in a former anatomical pathology hospital — we’ll be screening the world’s best independent films free of charge, giving film-makers the widest possible exposure and freedom from commercial constraints.

-Alongside our showcase of independent film and the Darren Aronofsky special will be the carefully-curated “Red Lights” selection, featuring the best of modern erotic cinema.
+Alongside our showcase of independent film will be the carefully-curated “Red Lights” selection, featuring the best of modern erotic cinema.
 This presentation of unique and original art will be a tasteful exploration of human sexuality — demonstrating the full spectrum of human experience through the medium of motion picture.

 No red carpets.
 No elitist audiences.
 No distraction from the art itself.
 The Amsterdam Independent Film Festival will provide an intimate environment for film-makers and film lovers to come together and share in the beauty of artistic expression.

-Join us from October 6th - 10th 2020 with your own independent work, and embrace a new type of film festival — one where the films take center stage.
+Join us in October 2021 with your own independent work, and embrace a new type of film festival — one where the films take center stage.